Philadelphia Burglary Defense Lawyer

 In addition, we have worked with those who had no prior criminal record but were accused of attempting to break into a home while the resident watched from the inside.

 We have secured lower sentences than the mandatory guidelines suggested on many occasions for clients.
-Often, our clients are facing 5-10 years in prison and we are able to secure sentences significantly below five years through a combination of the strategies described above.
+Often, our clients face 5-10 years in prison, and we can secure sentences significantly below five years through a combination of the strategies described above.

 Fingerprint evidence is based on the idea that each individual person has a unique fingerprint that they share with no one else in the world.
 Therefore, fingerprint evidence can often be used with a reasonable degree of scientific certainty to prove that a particular individual touched a tested surface, so long as a print is left on the surface and the testing to done appropriately.
 However, there have been numerous instances of misuse of this scientific evidence, and it has also been used to exonerate individuals suspected of crimes.

 At the law offices of Lloyd Long, our attorneys believe that you should not simply accept fingerprint evidence at face value.
 We have a long history of challenging fingerprint evidence, and our Montgomery County criminal defense lawyers have developed a unique understanding of the science, or lack of science, behind fingerprint evidence and presenting it in a way that judges and juries can understand.